Our Team

 Prof Henry Snaith FRS

-Prof Snaith is a co-founder and Chief Scientific Officer at Oxford PV.
+Prof Snaith is a co-founder and Chief Scientific Advisor at Oxford PV.
 He is also the Binks Professor of Renewable Energy in the Physics Department of the University of Oxford.

 Prof Snaith’s research focuses on developing and understanding new materials and device concepts for photovoltaic solar energy conversion.
 His election as a Fellow of the Royal Society (FRS) credits his work on the use of perovskites in efficient solar cells, which has started a new field of research gaining both academic and industrial following.